Forastierii/unit-testing/README.md

 # Unit testing & Airflow orchestration (in Linux distro)
 I have created this repository to use a couple of tools of data engineering in a single project.
 Data Engineering involves making data processing a reliable, repeatable, and maintainable process.
-I will primarily use unit testing and airflow orchestration.
+I will primarily use unit testing (to ensure data quality), Docker (to conteinerize our Linux env) and Airflow (for data orchestration).

 Unit testing is a bag of techniques used to assure data quality.
 Once data is being pipelined from one point to another, premises may change - trailing zeros, lower/uppercasing, data type changes, etc. Bug fixes, new features and refactoring are other factors.
 To assure that everything that is feed into a data environment is kept integer, automation should raise any of these inconsistencies as soon as they are identifiable.
 This is where unit testing comes in.